noboevbo/PedRec/README.md

 - 3D Human Pose Estimation
 - Human Body Orientation (currently only Phi) Estimation
 - Human Head Orientation (currently only Phi) Estimation
-- Recognizes the camera" estimation
+- "Pedestrian recognizes the camera" estimation
 - Human Action Recognition (via EHPI3D)

 Note: This work is currently unpublished.
 It is part of my PhD dissertation and we are currently in the process to prepare (a? maybe more) paper.
 Note also, that, for now, I am no longer active in research, thus this code is provided as is.